I never thought I’d be questioning the institutional form of schooling.

-As my daughter’s 5th birthday was approaching, I wasn’t so sure anymore.
-It was almost annoying that I had to think so hard about something so simple.
+But then, with my daughter’s 5th birthday quickly approaching, something changed.
+I wasn’t so sure anymore.
+It was almost annoying I had to think so hard about something so simple.

 I honestly felt like my daughter would do well at school.
 She is smart, friendly, outspoken, and a pretty competitive extrovert.
 She has no health issues.

-I guess, maybe… If school days were shorter, I’d feel better?
+If school days weren’t so long, I’d feel better?

 Where was time for other activities?
 For family?
 For herself?!

-She might have been able to handle it (meaning she would get used to it), but it seemed unnecessary and even unhealthy at that age.
+She might have been able to handle it (meaning she would probably have no choice but to get used to it), but it seemed unnecessary and unhealthy at that age.

 Other issues kept emerging…

-I didn’t like what I kept hearing from other parents.
+I didn’t like what I was hearing from other parents.

 Also, certain policies and school guidelines left me speechless – e.g. the (increasingly common) SILENT LUNCH.

-Aside from inmates receiving almost identical lunches as school kids (though I hear that prisoners get a larger serving of fruits/vegetables than innocent growing children), I’m pretty positive that you don’t have to gulp down your jailhouse lunch in silence and hurry like you typically have to at a school cafeteria.
+Aside from inmates receiving almost identical lunches as school kids (though I hear that prisoners get a larger serving of fruits/vegetables than innocent growing children), I’m positive that you don’t have to gulp down your jailhouse lunch in silence and hurry like you typically have to in the school cafeteria.